Previous years' general terms and conditions can be found at the bottom of the page.

 3.2 Information about the Swedish Research Council’s funding

-When publishing or otherwise disseminating results, the applicant is responsible for ensuring it is stated that the activities were conducted with funding awarded by the Swedish Research Council.
+When publishing or otherwise disseminating results, the applicant is responsible for ensuring a notice is included stating that the activities were conducted with funding awarded by the Swedish Research Council.
 When publishing original scientific articles, the name “Swedish Research Council” and the registration number of the application to the Swedish Research Council shall be stated under the heading “Acknowledgements” or corresponding.

 3.3 The Swedish Research Council’s right to disseminate data